nadia-mm/broker/README.md

 ## Overview

 The Broker Management App is designed for commercial owners to manage brokers efficiently.
 It allows users to search for a broker's complete address by entering the broker's name.
-Users can view search results in a dropdown list, select a broker, and see the broker's details displayed in a card format.
+Users can view search results in a dropdown list and select a broker.
 If the search results don't meet the user's needs, they can add a new managing broker manually by clicking "Add manually" to complete the proposal.

 ## Features